ruelasb/ruelasb.github.io/README.md

 #### In this course:

-- WD101.1-InitialSetup
+- WD101.1-Initial Setup
   - Quick Overview: Git and Github.
   - Installing Software: Windows/Mac
   - Simple Repository
-- Creating a Website
+- WD101.2-Creating a Website
+  - HTML
+  - CSS
+  - Javascript
-  - HTML.
+- WD101.3-Joint Project
-  - CSS.
+  - Tiny App

 *Note: My experience with computers in regards to web development and design has been incubated on the Mac OS ecosystem.
 However, I grew up on windows